marco-gallegos/lumen-rest-api-template/README.md

 Write some easy APIs.

-Checkout my other repo that is focused on reply this template but using graphql [lumen-graphql-api-template](https://github.com/marco-gallegos/lumen-graphql-api-template)
+Checkout my other repo that is focused on reply to this template but using graphql [lumen-graphql-api-template](https://github.com/marco-gallegos/lumen-graphql-api-template)

+Feel free to make a pull request and make this repo better :D

 ## Useful Plugins